shadowsong91/StepView/README.md

 # StepView
 Step by step，just use HorizontalStepDecoration，VerticalStepDecoration. step indicator，flow indicator，timeline，order process，express status
 # ATTENTION
 This library is NOT a view, but a ItemDecoration for RecyclerView.
-It's easier to use, and can do the same as [StepView](https://github.com/baoyachi/StepView)
+It's easier to use, and can do the same as [StepView](https://github.com/baoyachi/StepView) and [Android-StepsView](https://github.com/anton46/Android-StepsView)
 # How to use
 ```
 // get a RecyclerView